rschristopher/ischristtrue.com/src/modern-views/free-will.md

 Arminian synergism, which is similar to the Roman Catholic view of synergism, contains plenty of scriptural support.
 However, there are many passages that must bend or break with this interpretation.

+!!! quote "Romans 8:29-30"
+     For whom he did foreknow, he also did predestinate to be conformed to the image of his Son, that he might be the firstborn among many brethren.
+Moreover whom he did predestinate, them he also called: and whom he called, them he also justified: and whom he justified, them he also glorified.

+...

 Risks of semi-pelegianism, pelegianism more generally, and even deism -- a slippery slope into the horrors of the postmodern "enlightenment" that denies God, truth, morality, and any defensible epistemology -- leaving man devoured and disintegrated into the dark waters of chaos, unable to justify any such thing as goodness or even hope.